Opera seria: Structure

+Opere serie were structured into three acts; at the end of Act III they would conclude with a final upbeat chorus (lieto fine, literally a "happy ending"), with all the characters to celebrate the jubilant climax.

 Voices

 The age of opera seria corresponded with the rise to prominence of the castrati, often prodigiously gifted male singers who had undergone castration before puberty in order to retain a high, powerful soprano or alto voice backed by decades of rigorous musical training.
-They were cast in heroic male roles, alongside another new breed of operatic creature, the prima donna.
+They were cast in heroic male roles, the male lead being known as the primo uomo, alongside another new breed of operatic creature, the female lead or prima donna.
+These two would usually form the main romantic couple of the plot, and duets were assigned almost exclusively to this couple.
+It was common for the rest of the principal characters to be dominated by soprano and alto voices.
+Typically, the one tenor or bass voice was given a major patriarchal or monarchical role.
+For example, compare the role of Roman Emperor Titus in Metastasio's La Clemenza di Tito from Caldara's 1723 setting for alto castrato, with Gluck's 1752 setting and Mozart's 1791 setting, both for tenors.

 The rise of these star singers with formidable technical skills spurred composers to write increasingly complex vocal music, and many operas of the time were written as vehicles for specific singers.
 Of these the most famous is perhaps Farinelli, whose debut in 1722 was guided by Nicola Porpora.
 Though Farinelli did not sing for Handel, his main rival, Senesino, did.
+Although spectacular coloratura was part of the reason that audiences flocked to opera houses to see, such long showy cadenzas, sometimes on inappropriately mundane words, were regularly lampooned.

+By the middle of the eighteenth century, the importance of the arias to the public and the practice of tailoring roles for the performers gave star singers extraordinary power to dictate their requirements.
+Aria substitutions became common, turning the form into a sort of pasticcio.
+The number, emotional range and technical requirements of the arias reinforced a hierarchy within the opera company.
+Note though that the lead may not necessarily be the title role; for example, in the 1724 premiere season of Handel's Tamerlano, the primo uomo Senesino played the role of Andronico, the romantic lead; the second castrato Andrea Pacini took the title role.